j-andrews7/KnowledgeDump/docs/Code_Snippets_Functions.md

   }
 }

+#' Run Gene Set Enrichment Analysis (GSEA) with custom signatures
+#'
+#' This function performs GSEA on a named list of ranked genes.
+#'
+#' @param sigs A named list of gene signatures.
+#' @param ranked.genes A named list of ranked genes.
+#' @param outdir The output directory for results.
+#' @param outprefix The prefix for output files.
+#' @param xlsx A list to store results that will be later written to an Excel file.
+Defaults to NULL.
+#' @param ...
+Additional arguments to pass to the 'fgsea' function.
+#'
+#' @return A list of GSEA results if 'xlsx' is not NULL, otherwise, results are saved as files in the specified output directory.
+#'
+#' @examples
+#' \dontrun{
+#' runCustomGSEA(msigs = msigdb, ranked.genes = my_genes, outdir = "./results", outprefix = "experiment1",
+#'         xlsx = list())
+#' }
+#'
+#' @note The function creates various output files including detailed GSEA results, enrichment plots, and tables of top enriched pathways.
+#'
+#' @author Jared Andrews
 runCustomGSEA <- function(sigs, ranked.genes, outdir,
                           outprefix, xlsx = NULL, ...) {
   # Basically the same function as above except 'sigs' is just